wandexdev/alx-low_level_programming/0x00-hello_world/README.md

 File 7 contains a C program that prints the size of various types on the computer it is compiled and run on.

-File 8 contains intel

-File 9 contains
+File 8 contains a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.